 Sleeve round- Measure around the arms where the sleeve should end.

-Length of the garment-Measured from the shoulder ( close to the neck) to where you want the garment hemline.
+Length of the garment-Measured from the shoulder ( close to the neck, where it is highest) to where you want the garment hemline.
 Tape should go over the fullest part of the bust.
 If it is a pant or skirt, measure from where you want it to be tied at the waist, to the hemline you want.

 Sleeve length – This is according to your preference .
 Where your sleeve should end.
 If the sleeve length is past the elbow you should bend the arm slightly when taking the measurement.